Top Rated Birding Binoculars

 This pair of Bushnell PowerView binoculars marries contemporary styling with the quality and durability we’ve come to expect from Bushnell.
 The optics are fully coated so you’re guaranteed superior light transmission and brightness.
 They also have an easy-to-use center focusing system.
 Our verdict?
 Incredibly low-priced binoculars that are great for taking anywhere and everywhere as they won’t load you down, however the neck string they come with is thin and could be better quality.

 Bushnell Falcon 10×50 Wide Angle Binoculars

 Another great price pair of binoculars from Bushnell, and it’s clear to see why the Falcon model continues to be so popular.
-With its rubberized abrasion-resistant finish they’re super-comfy to hold, while the InstaFocus lever ensures smooth feedback and the right tension to get magnification to just the level you want it.
+With its rubberized abrasion-resistant finish they’re super-comfy to hold.
+The InstaFocus lever ensures smooth feedback and the right tension to get magnification to just the level you want it.
 Our verdict?
-We love the cool fold-down eyecups which make scratching the lenses virtually impossible, but for those with poor eyesight these might not be the binoculars for you as they could do with a broader range of diopters.
+We love the cool fold-down eyecups which make scratching the lenses virtually impossible.
+But for those with poor eyesight these might not be the binoculars for you as they could do with a broader range of diopters.